- Project Partners

 Civil Society Fund 2022 Round

 The Civil Society Fund accepts applications annually from Irish and invited international civil society organisations for grants for development projects of between one and three years duration.
 A minimum of 30% and a maximum of 70% of annual project costs will be funded.
 The maximum available grant is €400,000 per annum.
-Income received from the Department of Foreign Affairs and Trade, either directly or indirectly, must not exceed 60% of the overall organisational income of the applicant, based on an average of the last two years accounts and the grant sought should not exceed this.
+Income received from the Department of Foreign Affairs, either directly or indirectly, must not exceed 60% of the overall organisational income of the applicant, based on an average of the last two years accounts and the grant sought should not exceed this.
 Interventions for chronic or protracted humanitarian crises will be eligible for support under the Civil Society Fund.
 However, response to sudden-onset acute emergencies is not eligible for support.

-Organisations based in Ireland that consider they meet the criteria set out in the 2021 Call for CSF Applications and who wish to apply for funding can request an Eligibility Form by contacting the Civil Society Fund mailbox at the address provided in the 2021 Call for Applications.
-Completed Eligibility Forms should be submitted to the Civil Society Fund mailbox, no later than 5pm on Monday, 5 October 2020, along with a Tax Clearance Certificate or equivalent, accounts for the past two years and any relevant safeguarding policies.
+Organisations based in Ireland that consider they meet the criteria set out in the 2022 Call for Applications and who wish to apply for funding can request an Eligibility Form by contacting the Civil Society Fund mailbox at the address provided in the 2022 Call for Applications.
+Completed Eligibility Forms should be submitted to the Civil Society Fund mailbox, no later than 5pm on Friday 10 December 2021, along with a Tax Clearance Certificate or equivalent, accounts for the past two years and any relevant safeguarding policies.

-Organisations that submit a completed Eligibility Form will be notified of their eligibility in mid October 2020.
+Organisations that submit a completed Eligibility Form will be notified of their eligibility in mid-December 2021.
 The application form will then be emailed to eligible organisations.

 The application form must be submitted to the Civil Society Fund Team by 5pm on Friday, 25 February 2022.
 Please note that forms received after the relevant deadlines will not be considered.